 I've been in many of those conversations, and all they say is, “Yeah, we really want to support entrepreneurship.
 We're going to study it.
 What laws can we change?”
 The next time you look, the guy got un-elected, and there's a different Assistant Secretary of Commerce.
 Don't get me started.

-Jonny Nastor: I think that there’s so much to be learned from that attitude, though.
-You say it’s because you’re 61 now, that you now have this, “You have to pay me to get on the plane.
-I don’t just want to meet people and stuff.”
-There’s probably so much to be learned for all of us from that attitude.
+Jonny Nastor: I think that there's so much to be learned from that attitude, though.
+You say it's because you're 61 now, that you now have this, “You have to pay me to get on the plane.
+I don't just want to meet people and stuff.”
+There's probably so much to be learned for all of us from that attitude.
 We only have so much bandwidth and so much time no matter what stage we are at in our life.
 We still have a finite amount of time.
 And check out our motivation quotes when you get a chance.

 Guy Kawasaki: That's true, but when you're young, you have to pay your dues.
 When I was young, I got on a plane for free a lot.
 I divide my career where when I was young, I was underpaid, and now I'm old, I'm overpaid.